YOGA SADHANA - - Swami SHIV GIRI Baba ----- DerekOsborn

 to consider the traditional sadhana of spiritual seeking as a shisya or chela (disciple) of a true guru and through initiation, adoption of the rules of renunciation etc appropriate to their position in life.

 Although the course topics are designed to cover a two year study period, (approx the equivalent of 120 hours classroom contact), this is very flexible and open ended.
 Ultimately it will be up to the individual to set their own agenda and timetable.
 The course is NOT designed to be a quick pre-teaching course allowing entry to teacher training through another organisation.
 For those considering yoga teaching in connection with this course it would be advisable to consider a vocational teaching qualification which would provide the necessary qualification for insurance and private or local authority employment.
 Professional advice is advised.
-Alternatives include City and Guild 7302 and 7407 in conjunction with a college of Further Education, or organisational courses such as the Diploma course of the British Wheel of Yoga, Sivananda Yoga Centre or the Bihar School of Yoga etc..
+Alternatives include City and Guild 7302 and 7407 in conjunction with a

 - - - - - - - - - - - - - - - - - - - - - - - - - -